 - Lower costs

 The saying, more the merrier stands true in case of insurance premium costs.
-In Group Mediclaim plans, the number of insured is higher.
+In group health insurance plans, the number of insured is higher.
 Hence, the cost of insurance comes down significantly.
 As compared to individual plans, one gets higher coverage and more facilities with lesser premium amount.
 Also, many times the employer or organization pays the premium amount for all the people covered.
 Else, there is a co-pay arrangement where the premium is split between the insured and the employer.
 It is a win-win arrangement for the insured in both the cases.

 - Medical check-up